Complex images contain substantial information – more than can be conveyed in a short phrase or sentence. These are typically:

 - graphs and charts, including flow charts and organizational charts;

 - diagrams and illustrations where the page text relies on the user being able to understand the image;

 - maps showing locations or other information such as weather systems.

-This bar chart of website visitor statistics has a short description of “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3”.
-It’s in the
+In this example, a bar chart of website visitor statistics has the short description “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3”, provided through the

-alt attribute and identifies the image.
-The long description details the information, including scales, values, relationships and trends that are represented visually.
-For example, since the declining values for site 1, consistent values for site 2, and increasing values for site 3 are highlighted through the bar chart, this information must also be included in the long text description.
+alt attribute of the image.
+The long description provides detailed information, including scales, values, relationships and trends that are represented visually.
+For example, the long description can point out the declining values for site 1, consistent values for site 2, and increasing values for site 3 that are encoded in the bar chart.
+The longdesc approach used in the following example is described later in the section.

 A text link to the long description adjacent to the image

 This approach provides a text link next to the image that refers to a separate web page or a section of the same web page that contains the long description.
 The link text needs to clarify the destination, and associate it with the image.

 This approach is supported by all web browsers and assistive technologies, and makes the long descriptions available to everyone.
 However the link is not associated with the image in a semantic way.